Jim Kenney: Philadelphia City Council

-Kenney was elected to his first term in 1991 when he was 32 years old.
+Kenney was elected to his first term in 1991 at the age of 32 years old.
 During his time on Philadelphia's City Council, Kenney served as Chairman of the Council Committee on Labor and Civil Service.
 He was also Vice-Chairman of the Committee on Rules, Committee on the Environment, and Committee on Law and Government, and was a member of the Committee on Public Safety, Technology and Information Services, Public Property and Public Works, Fiscal Stability and Intergovernmental Cooperation, Public Health and Human Services, and the Legislative Oversight Committee.

-In 2010, Kenney sided with the local firefighters' union when Mayor Nutter took action to remove the collective bargaining rights of paramedics.
+In 2010, Kenney sided with the local firefighters' union when Mayor Michael Nutter took action to remove the collective bargaining rights of paramedics.

 In 2014, Kenney successfully introduced legislation that ended arrests for possession of small amounts of marijuana.
 The bill replaced incarceration with the requirement to pay a fine.
 In advocating for the bill, Kenney had cited the disproportionate effect of arrests for small amounts of marijuana on African-Americans.
 Philadelphia became the largest city in the country to decriminalize marijuana.

 Kenney garnered criticism from local and national economic commentators when he proposed bonus pension payments, distributing funds when pension plans exceed target returns in any given year even though solvency depends on retaining above-average earnings to prepare for years with below-average earnings.

 While on the Philadelphia City Council, Kenney worked as a consultant at Vitetta Architects and Engineers, served on the Independence Blue Cross board, and was an adjunct professor at the University of Pennsylvania.
 He gave up these positions when he was elected mayor in 2015.